openeuler-mirror/rhostname/README.en.md

 ## Installation Guide

-### Installing from an RPM package
+### Install by Building RPM Package Using Spec File

-1. Use `rhostname.spec` to install, depending on the operating system.
+Use `rhostname.spec` to install.

+### Install by Building Using `cargo-generate-rpm`

-2. Execute the following commands using `cargo-generate-rpm`, and the RPM package will be generated at `target/generate-rpm/rhostname.rpm`.
+Execute the following commands using `cargo-generate-rpm`, and the RPM package will be generated at `target/generate-rpm/rhostname.rpm`.

 ```shell
 cargo install cargo-generate-rpm